Last Updated on March 30, 2024

 Pros of Gap Funding

-There are many positive aspects of gap funding, and it could serve as a great way to financially assist you along your real estate investing journey.
+There are many positive aspects of gap funding, and it could serve as a great way to assist you along your real estate investing journey financially.

 When utilizing gap funding, you can also increase the number and scope of your real estate deals, since it allows you to avoid being tied up in capital constraints that you would otherwise normally encounter.
 In the long run, this can increase your revenues and profits, allowing you to grow your business at an even faster rate.

-Another pro of gap funding for real estate investors that we already briefly touched on, is that gap funding can cover the difference between hard money loans and the remaining costs of your investment property.
-Because of this, gap funding makes it possible for many investors to secure deals that they otherwise couldn’t have.
+Another pro of gap funding for real estate investors is that gap funding can cover the difference between hard money loans and the remaining costs of your investment property.
+Because of this, gap funding makes it possible for many investors to secure deals they otherwise couldn’t have.

-Gap funding can also help investors with other steps in the fix-and-flip process, besides just purchasing the property.
-The additional money can allow you to advertise the home properly to ensure that you find the deal you’re looking for, as well as cover any closing costs when you go to sell the house.
+Gap funding can also help investors with other steps in the fix-and-flip process besides purchasing the property.
+The additional money can allow you to advertise the home properly to ensure that you find the deal you’re looking for and cover any closing costs when you sell the house.

 One last positive associated with gap funding is that it allows for financial freedom.
-In theory, with gap funding, you can fix-and-flip an investment property with no capital whatsoever.
-While this is not normally the case, gap funding does allow you to use your own money for personal finances, as opposed to having it tied up in your real estate investment.
+In theory, with gap funding, you can fix and flip an investment property with no capital whatsoever.
+While this is not normally the case, gap funding allows you to use your money for personal finances instead of having it tied up in your real estate investment.

 Cons of Gap Funding